hannanj0/GameDev/README.md

    - https://discussions.unity.com/t/health-bar-goes-down-with-time/191485 - Helpful for implementation of hunger bar decreasing over time.

 4. AIController.cs
-   - https://www.youtube.com/watch?v=6Ai0xg6xTUk - This helped with ensuring the enemy is looking the correct way with the eyes
+   - https://www.youtube.com/watch?v=6Ai0xg6xTUk - This helped with ensuring the enemy is looking the correct way with the eyes.
-   - https://www.youtube.com/watch?v=ieyHlYp5SLQ - This assisted with the enemy patrolling, viewing angles and when to chase the player as well as avoiding obstacles
+   - https://www.youtube.com/watch?v=ieyHlYp5SLQ - This assisted with the enemy patrolling, viewing angles and when to chase the player as well as avoiding obstacles.
-   - I also used the module resources to help with the NavMesh stuff needed for the patrolling and movement of enemy AI
+   - I also used the module resources to help with the NavMesh stuff needed for the patrolling and movement of enemy AI.

 5. General C# Documentation Guidance.
    - https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/language-specification/documentation-comments assisted with proper C# documentation.